This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra cost to you.

 Japan is amongst the safest countries in the world, with an extremely low crime rate.
 This is something the Japanese are, understandably, quite proud of.
 Japanese people often leave their doors unlocked, children are perfectly safe traveling on the subway by themselves, and visitors are able to walk around the cities at night without having to worry.
 Japan’s low crime rate is partly due to the cultural belief in Japan where they always prioritize the common good above their own needs.
 You will likely come across some situations that you might think of as dangerous or stupid behaviour, but are perfectly normal in Japan.
 Japan is so safe, you can fall asleep on the train in Tokyo, the world’s biggest city, and wake up with your wallet and phone still in your possession.
 Or even on the street, you might see some salaryman passed out after 1 or 2 drinks too many but they won’t be robbed of their valuables.
 When you do forget something in a restaurant or on the train, always try to go back, it is highly likely that someone kept it for you or brought it to the police!

 For many visitors, a trip to Japan provides the opportunity to indulge in some authentic Kaiseki food.
 Kaiseki is a traditional form of cuisine that has evolved over a period of thousands of years, using ingredients that are hardly found in any other part of the world.
 Any random, shady looking place makes the best sushi, ramen or tempura.
 Even the konbini food is tasty and freshly prepared on a daily basis.
-Tokyo has more Michelin stars than any other city in the world, with also the most three-star restaurants (12) in the world!
+Tokyo is home to tons of Michelin stars, too.
 Add to it a variety of traditional Japanese drinks and you have an experience of a lifetime waiting for you!

 Are you hoping to try all the best food in Japan but don’t know where to start?
 Don’t worry, you can book a fun and delicious food and drink tour with us!
 We will assure that you will hit all the best spots that you would never normally stumble upon.